You probably heard about the Robinhood app on Youtube and want to know if it’s available in Australia, am I right?

 Is Webull available in Australia?

-No, Webull (Robinhood’s biggest competitor in the US) is also not available in Australia.
+Yes, Webull (Robinhood’s biggest competitor in the US) recently launched in Australia.

 What about other US-based investment platforms?
 Are Betterment and Wealthfront available in Australia?